Travel Hacks: How to Backpack Longer Today

 - Surf instructor

-Hostels are shared dorms that can range anywhere from 4 to however much space a building has.
-Hostels are a budget travelers paradise providing WiFi, kitchens, other travelers & depending on where you book, A+ amenities.
+Hostels are shared dorms that can range anywhere from 4 to however much space a room has.
+Hostels are a budget travelers paradise providing WiFi, kitchens, other travelers & depending on where you book.
 They all vary in price and comfort but most are incredible deals that will not only save you loads of money, but connect you with people from around the world.
-Book with Hostelworld.com

 Points & Miles

-Walking not only gives you the best view of the city but exercise.
+- Walk more – Walking not only gives you the best view of the city but exercise.
 It also keeps more money in your pockets.
-Get those feet moving.
 A favorite tool of mine to track where I’ve gone or how much I’ve walked is Strava.
-Download it from any participating App Store.

-Do you really need to rent a motorbike everywhere you go?
+- Local Transport – Do you really need to rent a motorbike in every city you go?
 No. It’s overkill.
-Learned that the hard way in Puerto Rico. :/ Anyways, find the bus & hop on for cheap transport & guaranteed memories.
+Learned that the hard way in Puerto Rico. :/ Anyways, find the local bus, train or other transit and learn the routes of where you are.